 Congressman Katko Becomes First House Republican to Support President Trump’s Impeachment

-Syracuse, NY, Benjamin Schiller – Congressman John Katko (NY-24) became the first Republican in the U.S. House of Representatives on Tuesday to support impeaching President Donald Trump for the second time.
+Benjamin Schiller, SYRACUSE, N.Y. – Congressman John Katko (NY-24) became the first Republican in the U.S. House of Representatives on Tuesday to support impeaching President Donald Trump for the second time.

 “To allow the president of the United States to incite this attack without consequence is a direct threat to the future of our democracy,” said Katko in a released statement.
 “For that reason, I cannot sit by without taking action.
 I will vote to impeach this president.”